kevinlin1/kevinlin1.github.io/about.md

 : **[Nifty Web Apps: Build a Web App for Any Text-Based Programming Assignment]({% link _posts/2020-08-23-nifty-web-apps.md %})**.
   Kevin Lin, Sumant Guha, Joe Spaniac and Andy Zheng.
   Special session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*.
+: **How Can We Make Office Hours Better?**
+  Kevin Lin, Kristin Stephens-Martinez and Brian Railing.
+  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*.
+: **Strategies for Authentic Assessments of Mastery in CS Courses** Kevin Lin, Lina Battestilli, and Michael Ball.
+  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*.

 2020
 : **[It Seemed Like a Good Idea at the Time (Hindsight is 2020)]({% link _posts/2019-08-29-youre-spamming-the-autograder.md %})**.